JamesUmmec/optimized-dracula-theme/readme.md

 this color theme will help you to be more comfortable and productive.
 The project is still under development.

+Here are two color themes:
+`Optimized Dracula Theme` and `Optimized Dracula Theme (CJK)`.
+If you'd like to use CJK languages in your comments, the CJK version of this theme is more recommended.

 ## Supported languages and frameworks.

 Some of the languages or frameworks requires some extensions for code parsing.